ferstaberinde/F3/README.md

 Version | Date

-3-0-2 | DD MMM 2013
+3-0-2 | 25 MAR 2013

+* Updated to reflect revised OPFOR uniform classnames.
+* Updated to reflect revised name for Ifrit.
-* Development of Mission Conditions Selector component.
+* Development of Mission Conditions Selector component (new functionality not yet enabled).

 3-0-1 | 17 MAR 2013